Max Ascoli: United States

 In 1931, Ascoli received a Rockefeller Foundation scholarship and moved to the United States.
 In 1939, he became an American citizen.

 Ascoli met Alvin Johnson during his time with the Rockefeller Foundation and later joined the New School for Social Research that Johnson co-founded in New York.
 He was active in the Mazzini Society, an anti-fascist organization founded in 1939 by Italian intellectuals who had fled fascist Italy.
 Ascoli founded a number of other important cultural organizations in the US, including the Handicrafts Development Incorporated, a private organization that helped artists and artisans in Italy.

 His work with CADMA (Committee for the Assistance and Distribution of Materials to Artisans), which was headed by theorist and art critic Carlo Ludovico Ragghianti, and the House of Italian Handicraft supported the 1950-53 partially US-Government funded exhibition Italy at Work: Her Renaissance in Design Today co-curated by Meyric R. Rogers and Charles Nagel, Jr.

+In 1938, Ascoli teamed up with a noted writer and correspondent Dorothy Thompson.
+The two of them went on a lecture circuit to try to warn Americans about the dangers of fascism.

 For many years, Ascoli taught at the New School for Social Research, becoming dean of the Graduate School (1939–41).
 He left the New School to serve the government for two years under Nelson A. Rockefeller, then Coordinator of Inter-American Affairs.
 He then went on to focus on a new magazine.

+During World War II, Ascoli worked for the OSS under Nelson Rockefeller.
+He was assigned to go to Latin America because the OSS feared that the Axis powers were trying to make inroads in such countries as Argentina, Mexico, and Brazil.

 During the course of his career, Ascoli would teach at a number of prominent US institutions: Yale, Columbia, Chicago, North Carolina, and Harvard.

 The Reporter

-In 1949, Ascoli joined James Reston to found The Reporter (magazine), an influential, liberal magazine for some two decades (1949-1968).
+In 1949, Ascoli joined James Reston to found The Reporter, an influential, liberal magazine for some two decades (1949–68).
 Its circulation peaked at 215,000 readers.
 In 1968, Ascoli merged the publication with Harper’s Magazine.

+In the early years of its publication, the magazine had a scoop with an article on the “China Lobby” a group of Republican lawmakers including Richard Nixon who were being paid to lobby by the forces of Chiang Kai-shek.

 Contributors included: Dean Acheson, James Baldwin, McGeorge Bundy, Isaac Deutscher, Theodore Draper, John Kenneth Galbraith, Gertrude Himmelfarb, Irving Howe, Henry Kissinger, Irving Kristol, Boris Pasternak, Eugene V. Rostow, Arthur Schlesinger, Jr., Peter Viereck, and Edmund Wilson.

+Among his staff were: Douglas Cater, his Washington correspondent who later joined the Johnson administration, Meg Greenfield, who succeeded Douglas Cater as Washington correspondent and later became an editor at the Washington Post, Claire Sterling, Italian correspondent, and Edmund Taylor, French correspondent.